matt448/OctoPiCharLCD/README.md

 This app will show some status info for OctoPrint on a 20x4 character LCD display.
 The LCD display is connected to Raspberry Pi GPIO pins and the data is pulled from the OctoPrint API.

+Note: Now requires Octoprint version 1.2 or higher due to changes in the Octoprint software API key requirements.

 ##Installation
 ssh into your Octoprint machine as the 'pi' user